Lossless Strichartz estimates on rectangular tori over short time intervals: Introduction

+The operator $P_{\la,\delta}$ projects onto the eigenspaces associated to eigenvalues of $P = \sqrt{-\laplac{\Tn}}$ that lie in the interval $[\la - \delta, \la + \delta]$.
+The fact that a lossless Strichartz estimate at $(2,q_e)$ on a short time interval implies a spectral projection estimate at $q_e$ is well-known.
+For example, a proof can be found in \cite{BlairHuangSoggeStrichartz}.
+However, we also include a short proof at the end of the paper for the sake of completeness.
+It is conjectured that (\ref{main spectral projection estimate}) holds for $\delta \geq \la^{-1+\varepsilon}$ for any $\varepsilon > 0$.
+The problem has been studied extensively, and one can consult the works of Hickman \cite{HickmanUniformResolvent}, Germain-Myerson \cite{Germain2022} and Germain-Myerson-Pezzi \cite{GermainMyersonPezzi} for further details.
+Our Corollary 1.2.1 is not an improvement over the known results established in the literature.
+However, it is interesting to note that if one could prove a lossless Strichartz estimate at $(2,q_e)$ on time intervals with length $\leq \la^{-\varepsilon}$ then this would imply the lower bound $\delta \geq \la^{-1 + \varepsilon}$ as result.

 Finally, let us say something about the inherent value of proving lossless Strichartz estimates on short time intervals.
-While the most obvious use of proving such estimates is for the use of proving estimates with some loss on unit time intervals, these short time estimates have some other uses as well.
+While the most obvious use of proving such estimates is to prove estimates with some loss in the spectral parameter over unit time intervals, these short time estimates also have some additional value.
 First, it is interesting to see just how long solutions to the Schr\"{o}dinger equation on a compact manifold display dispersive properties similar to the ones we see in Euclidean space.
-Studying how big such a time interval can be before we take some loss is a very nice way of quantifying this property.
+Studying how long such a time interval can be before we take some loss in the estimate is a very nice way of quantifying this property.
 These kinds of estimates are also more useful to proving well-posedness results for certain classes of non-linear Schr\"{o}inger equations than the corresponding estimates over unit length time intervals with loss.
 See \cite{HerrKwak2024}, \cite{McConnell2025ShortTimeStrichartz}, and \cite{Schippa2023Strichartz} for more details.

+This paper is organized as follows.
+We first focus on proving Theorems 1.1 and 1.2 when $\Tn$ is the square torus, and most of our attention is devoted to the proof of Theorem 1.1.
+In Section 2, we introduce some notation and give a brief description of the overall scheme of the proof.
+Sections 3-7 contain the proof of Theorem 1.1.
+Section 8 then details the adjustments to the proof of Theorem 1.1 needed to prove Theorem 1.2 on the square torus.
+Finally, in Section 9, we explain the adjustments needed to extend our results to rectangular tori, before concluding with the short proof of Corollary 1.2.1.